-Barrier protection should be considered by all sexually active persons, as a first and foremost step in providing considerable protection against sexually transmitted infections.
+Barrier protection should be considered by all sexually active persons as a first and foremost step in protecting against sexually transmitted infections.

-Early detection of infection, and medical treatment are crucial to avoid serious negative consequences to short-term and longer-term sexual and reproductive health complications.
+Early detection of sexual transmitted infection and early medical sexual health intervention are crucial to avoid negative consequences to short-term, and long-term sexual health outcomes.

 BARRIER PROTECTION MALE CONDOM

-Condoms are barrier protection for sexually transmitted infections, and unplanned pregnancies.
+Condoms provide effective barrier protection against sexually transmitted infections and unwanted pregnancies.

-Latex condoms are widely in use, and available in different sizes to accommodate all penis shapes.
+Latex condoms are most widely in use and available in different sizes to accommodate all men.
 Condoms can be fun.
-They may come plain, coloured or flavoured, and some products may feature surface shapes to enhance pleasure.
+They may come plain, coloured, or flavoured, and some may feature surface shapes, to enhance sexual sensation.

 Polyurethane condoms and polyisoprene condoms are a less known product.
-These condoms are more expensive, but have the advantage of being extremely thin and very robust.
-Persons with allergies to latex may be able to tolerate polyurethane condoms.
+These condoms are more expensive, but have an advantage of being extremely thin and robust and allowing for better protection in penetrative anal sexual practice.
+Persons, with allergies to latex, may also benefit from using polyurethane condoms.

 Latex condoms must be used with water-based lubricants only.
 Lubricants, containing oil, will destroy the latex material.
 Latex has a restricted shelf-life.
-Condoms are issued with a precise expiry date, and must not be used thereafter.
-Condoms have a low rate of failure, when used correctly.
+Condoms are issued with precise expiry dates, and must not be used thereafter.
+Condoms have a low rate of failure when used correctly.